-Sybil Newton is a partner at Starnes Davis Florie and has practiced with the firm for over twenty-five years.
-She currently heads the firm’s Appellate Law and Written Advocacy Group.
-Prior to her position with the firm’s Appellate Group, Sybil had an active trial practice, participating in over twenty jury trials, defending primarily medical malpractice actions across the state.
-She has handled a variety of appeals on behalf of litigants and has been retained by non-litigants to intervene as amicus curiae as well.
-Sybil previously served as the Firm’s Administrative Partner for six years.
+Sybil Newton is a partner at Starnes Davis Florie and has practiced with the firm for over thirty years.
+She heads the firm’s Appellate Law and Written Advocacy Group.
+Prior to her position as head of the firm’s Appellate Group, Sybil had an active trial practice, participating in over twenty jury trials, defending primarily medical malpractice actions across the state.
+She has handled a variety of appeals on behalf of litigants and is also regularly retained by non-litigants to intervene in appeals as amicus curiae.
+Sybil also served as the Firm’s Administrative Partner for six years.

-- Appointed by the Alabama Supreme Court in 2015 to serve a third term as a member of the Standing Committee on Alabama Rules of Appellate Procedure until October 2018.
+- Appointed by the Alabama Supreme Court, and currently serving in her fifth 3-year term as a member of the Standing Committee on Alabama Rules of Appellate Procedure until October 2024

 - Recognized as a leading Appellate practitioner in the Eleventh Circuit Benchmark: Appellate

 - Listed in Best Lawyers in America® for Appellate Law & Medical Malpractice Law

 - AV Peer Rating by Martindale Hubbell for over 25 years